 “Tax extensions still require you to pay your estimated tax bill or you will owe in penalties – audits are more common with those that file on time.
-Don’t be afraid to go for the extension, just be sure to estimate your taxes correctly!”
-Says Sharon Tsao, CMO, Contemporary Staffing Solutions.
+Don’t be afraid to go for the extension, just be sure to estimate your taxes correctly!” says Sharon Tsao, CMO of Contemporary Staffing Solutions.

 What to Know About Filing a Tax Extension

 If you do file an extension, it does not give you more time to pay what you owe.
 You must make an accurate estimate and pay that amount along with your extension.
 If you fail to send an accurate estimate, the IRS can invalidate the extension, leaving you on the hook for underpayment and late payment penalties.

 Most businesses can file an extension using IRS form 7004: Application for Automatic Extension of Time to File.
 Due dates can vary by business structure:

 - S-Corp: 15th day of the 3rd month after the end of your tax year.

 - C-Corp: 15th day of the 4th month after the end of your tax year.

 - Partnership: 15th day of the 3rd month after the end of your tax year.